chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/gas-solid-spouted-bed/gas-solid-spouted-bed.rst

 Description of the Case
 -----------------------

 This example simulates the spouting of spherical particles in air.
 First, we use Lethe-DEM to fill the bed with particles.
 We enable check-pointing in order to write the DEM checkpoint files which will be used as the starting point of the CFD-DEM simulation.
-Then, we use the ``cfd_dem_coupling_3d`` solver within Lethe to simulate the spouting of the particles by initially reading the checkpoint files from the DEM simulation.
+Then, we use the ``cfd_dem_coupling`` solver within Lethe to simulate the spouting of the particles by initially reading the checkpoint files from the DEM simulation.

 -------------------